-What’s more important, sleep or exercise?
-Hint: If you don’t do one of them for a week, you will start to look and act like Joaquin Phoenix in Joker.
-Yes, sleep is essential to be an even partially functional human.
+Sleep is essential to be an even partially functional human.
 And the more high-quality sleep we get, the more stable, bright, clear-eyed versions of ourselves we become.
 But how does one get great sleep?
-Or, for those of us juggling it all, how does one fall asleep faster, and therefore getting more of it?
+Or, for those of us juggling it all, how do you fall asleep faster, and therefore get more shut eye?

 It makes sense that the ability to live in the here and now and let go of stressful thoughts should help you fall asleep faster.
 And indeed, a study in JAMA Internal Medicine found that people who took a once-a-week meditation class for six weeks had less insomnia and restlessness at night than those who received traditional sleep counseling.
 Another study found that weekly meditation sessions were just as effective as taking sleep medication in helping people with chronic insomnia.

-Warm and cozy may sound ideal, but 79% of people say cooler temps are where it’s at for better sleep, according to a recent survey by the National Sleep Foundation.
+Warm and cozy may sound ideal, but cooler temps are where it’s at for better sleep.
 So where should you set your digital dial?
 Experts recommend between 60 and 67 degrees Fahrenheit (about 10 degrees colder than most homes are set).
 The reason lower is better: Your body temperature naturally dips a few degrees at night to slow you down for sleep, and a cooler room may trigger the same get-ready-for-bed signals in your brain.

-You probably have heard by now that you should turn off the TV and put away from your smart phone before bed.
+You probably have heard by now that you should turn off the TV and put away your smart phone before bed.
 But do you know why?
-Blame it on the blue light these devices emit — this type of light stimulates the production of chemicals in your body that tell you it’s time to wake up.
+Blame it on the blue light these devices emit.
+This type of light stimulates the production of chemicals in your body that tell you it’s time to wake up.
 In fact, research shows that of any type of artificial light, blue light has the greatest impact on your body’s circadian rhythms, making it tougher to fall asleep fast.

 Working your way from your toes to your head, imagining inch by inch that your body is relaxing and letting go of tension — that’s progressive muscle relaxation in a nutshell, one of the first techniques sleep specialists discovered could increase the speed with which people were able to fall asleep.
 In a seminal study, scientists at the University of Michigan found that progressive muscle relaxation cut the amount of time it took insomniacs to fall asleep by an impressive 23 minutes.
 Interested in giving it a try?
 Follow the steps here.